RotorHazard/community-plugins/docs/faq/publishing.md

 ## My release tag doesn't match the manifest version.
 What happens?

 If there's a mismatch, your plugin will be temporarily skipped during metadata updates and users won't see your plugin anymore.
 Make sure the SemVer part of your release tag matches the `version` field in `manifest.json`.

+## Why is my plugin showing as "uncategorized" on the website?

+This can happen if the repository name in `categories.json` doesn't match the exact casing of your GitHub repository.
+For example, if your GitHub repository is `JohnDoe/my-plugin` but `categories.json` has `johndoe/my-plugin`, the category won't be matched properly.

+To fix this:

+1. Check your exact repository name on GitHub (including capitalization)
+2. Update both `plugins.json` and `categories.json` to use the exact name
+3. Submit a pull request with the correction

+The CI checks now validate this automatically for new plugins to prevent this issue.